Using observations of escaping H/He to constrain the atmospheric composition of sub-Neptunes: Part I: Constraints from Mass Loss

 where the product of $M_\text{c} f_\text{env} X$ is equal to the total hydrogen mass in the planet's envelope.
 An observed mass loss rate implies that the planet's hydrogen reservoir must have been sufficiently large to sustain this mass loss rate over \textit{at least} the planet's lifetime.
 In other words, if the hydrogen reservoir were not large enough, then we could not have observed hydrogen mass loss today.
 Thus, the minimum hydrogen mass the planet could host today is the result of the planet losing mass at the observed rate for its lifetime.
 Assuming the planet's age is equal to the host star's age, $t_*$, we can thus rewrite Equation \ref{eq:MassLossTimescale} as an inequality:

 In reality, as a sub-Neptune evolves, one expects its hydrogen mass loss rate to substantially decrease over time due to a combination of lower XUV activity from its host star, and its own planetary contraction which reduces its cross section to incoming stellar irradiation.
 As a result, the expected hydrogen mass fraction may be significantly larger than this limit.
-As such, these limits are both conservative and robust.
+As such, these limits are both conservative and robust. {\jr{We also highlight that the construction of our timescale argument is independent of assumptions on atmospheric escape physics, such as the dominant heating mechanism \citep[e.g.][]{Owen2024,Misener2026} or metal-dependent escape efficiencies \citep[e.g.][]{Yoshida2022,Zhang2025,Broome2025,Yoshida2025}.}}

 For our hypothetical sub-Neptune with an assumed age of $t_* = 5$~Gyr, we find a lower limit on hydrogen mass fraction of $X \geq 0.53$.
 This limit can be recast as an upper limit on envelope mean molecular weight, which is given as: